-Mary Sully de Luque, Ph.D., Associate Professor of Management and Research Fellow in the Thunderbird School of Global Management at Arizona State University, She has published dozens of articles, book chapters and academic-conference proceedings in the areas of global leadership, organization-level management issues and international human-resource management.
+Mary Sully de Luque is an associate professor of management and research fellow in the Thunderbird School of Global Management at Arizona State University, She has published dozens of articles, book chapters and academic-conference proceedings in the areas of global leadership, organization-level management issues and international human-resource management.

 Consulting with numerous corporations, she has quantified innumerable leadership and management behaviors that filter through organizations, yielding results that may represent a broad mix of the positive and the negative outcomes.
 She notes that proper assessment is critical to understanding real company issues.

-Before joining Thunderbird, Mary was a senior fellow at the University of Pennsylvania’s renowned Wharton School, working on the very high-profile GLOBE project (Global Leadership and Organizational Behavior Effectiveness).
-Based on ongoing GLOBE research, Mary coauthored the award-winning 2014 book “Strategic Leadership Across Cultures” that looks at CEO leadership in 24 countries.
+Before joining Thunderbird, Sully de Luque was a senior fellow at the University of Pennsylvania’s renowned Wharton School, working on the very high-profile GLOBE project (Global Leadership and Organizational Behavior Effectiveness).
+Based on ongoing GLOBE research, Sully de Luque coauthored the award-winning 2014 book “Strategic Leadership Across Cultures” that looks at CEO leadership in 24 countries.
 Throughout the book, the authors provide evidence that leadership matters, executive leadership matters greatly, and that societal cultures influence the kind of leadership that is expected and effective, providing illustrative examples of findings.

-She earned her Ph.D. in organizational behavior and international management from the University of Nebraska’s College of Business Administration and her B.A. in organizational communication from Creighton University.
+She earned her doctorate in organizational behavior and international management from the University of Nebraska’s College of Business Administration and her bachelor's degree in organizational communication from Creighton University.
 Prior to finishing her formal education, she worked as an aide for two United States Senators.